tlively/learn-gfx-hal/book/src/09_depth_buffer.md

 This is _similar to_ the color attachment.

-* With the depth attachment we can specify our own format since we don't have to line up with the format that the GPU and surface negotiated.
+* With the depth attachment we don't use the format that the GPU and surface negotiated, that's just for the color data.
+Instead we use the format that we specify during the `DepthImage` creation.
 * `ops.store` can be changed to `DontCare` because we don't care what happens after the full render pass completes.
 You _could_ store it and check it later, and there are good uses for that, but we really don't care right now.